general information about the model

 Height of the primary source above the black hole in gravitational radii.
 Can be given in units of the event horizon if set to negative values.

 reflection fraction, defined in the frame of the primary source as ratio of intensity emitted towards the disk compared to escaping to infinity (see Dauser+2016 for more details).
 If set to a negative value, only the reflected component is returned.

 switch, which set to 0 allows to fit the reflection freely and if set to 1 fixed to the predicted value of the current parameter configuration in the lamp post geometry, returning the combined direct and returning radiation.
-If set to 2, the model behaves similar to 1, but is displaying information on the calculated reflection fraction, strength, and fraction of photons falling into the black hole.
-Additionally the grav. redshift from the observer to the primary source is given.
+If set to 2, the model behaves similar to 1, but is displaying information on the calculated reflection fraction, strength, fraction of photons falling into the black hole, and the grav. redshift from the observer to the primary source is given.
 Setting this parameter to 3 is the same as 1, but only returns the predicted reflected spectrum.

 Ionization of the accretion disk, ranging from 0 (neutral) to 4.7 (heavily ionized).
 In case of an ionization gradient, it specifies either the ionization at the inner edge (power law type) or the maximal ionization at (11/9)²Rin (alpha type).